Boards and Commissions

-The Parks, Recreation and Tree Advisory Board (PRTAB) meets on the third Tuesday of the month, 4:30 to 6:00 pm in the first floor conference room at City Hall unless otherwise noted on the City website.
+The Parks, Recreation and Tree Advisory Board (PRTAB) meets on the fourth Tuesday of the month, 4:30 to 6:00 pm in the first floor conference room at City Hall unless otherwise noted on the City Calendar.

 The PRTAB advises City Council on issues related to the City's parks, open spaces, trees and recreational opportunities.
 The Advisory Board provides review, advice and recommendations on the implementation of the Port Townsend Parks, Recreation and Open Space Functional Plan and other topics that are important to maintaining and expanding the City's commitment to conservation and legislation regarding the City's parks and trees.
 The Board organizes community efforts to maintain and protect our City's recreational assets.